 Cpl.
 Jimmy William Vaughn Jr. was born on March 3, 1917, in Cleburne, Johnson County, Texas, to Jimmy W. Vaughn Sr. and Olga Prescher-Vaughn.
-Sometime in the 1920s, his mother married Arch B. Weddel and he had two half-brothers and two half-sisters.
+His father passed away before 1920, and sometime in the 1920s, his mother married Arch B. Weddel.
+From his mother’s second marriage, he had two half-brothers and two half-sisters.
 The family resided at 1811 East Broadway Avenue, Fort Worth, Texas, and he worked as a landscaper.
 He registered with Selective Service on October 16, 1940, and named his mother as his contact person.
 On March 20, 1941, he was inducted into the U.S. Army and sent to Fort Knox, Kentucky, for basic training.

 The later in 1941 that a man was inducted the shorter his basic training was.
 At first, basic training for the selectees was finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 The length of basic training grew shorter as the year went on and lasted just weeks in some cases.